SubnetSage/LlamaIndex-Summarizer/README.md

 python auto_summarize.py
 ```

 5. Follow the prompts to enter a YouTube video URL.
 The transcript will be downloaded, saved, indexed, and summarized.
+You will also be asked if you want to clear the data and storage folders before proceeding.

 ## Script Overview